Liquid: Language Models are Scalable and Unified Multi-modal Generators: Experiments

-After the pre-training stage, the model has already attained substantial image generation capabilities and a decent level of image understanding.
 To evaluate the visual understanding capabilities, we use 1M LMSYS~\cite{zheng2023lmsys} as text-only instruction data, coupled with 1M text-to-Image data sampled from high-quality data, and 1.5M multi-modal instruction tuning data introduced in Minigemini~\cite{li2024mini}.
-This compiles a 3.5M hybrid instruction tuning data for further refining our model.
+This compiles a 3.5M hybrid instruction tuning data for further refining our pretrained model.
 We report results on widely-adopted zero-shot image-based benchmarks, which include VQA-v2~\cite{vqa_v2}, GQA~\cite{gqa}, TextVQA~\cite{textvqa}, POPE~\cite{POPE}, and MME~\cite{mme}.

-As shown in \tabref{tab:image_language_understanding}, compare with the MLLMs with discrete visual token, \NAME outperforms models with stander VQVAE like LWM~\cite{liu2024world}, Chameleon~\cite{team2024chameleon}, and Show-o~\cite{xie2024show}, and achieves comparable results with VILA-U~\cite{wu2024vila}, which have trained a CLIP based multi-codebook VQVAE to improve understanding.
+As shown in Tab.~\ref{tab:image_language_understanding}, compare with the MLLMs with discrete visual token, \NAME outperforms models with stander VQVAE like LWM~\cite{liu2024world}, Chameleon~\cite{team2024chameleon}, and Show-o~\cite{xie2024show}.
 However, the performance of MLLMs using discrete visual tokens on visual understanding tasks tends to be lower than mainstream models that employ continuous visual tokens.
-Most MLLMs with continuous visual token use CLIP features as visual input, it is a significant advantage considering that CLIP is pre-trained on a large-scale image-text pair dataset, leading to a strong alignment between its visual space features and language space features.This alignment substantially aids the LLMs, making it easier for them to understand visual content.
+Most MLLMs with continuous visual token use CLIP features as visual input, it is a significant advantage considering that CLIP is pre-trained on a large-scale image-text pair dataset, leading to a strong alignment between its visual space features and language space features.
+This alignment substantially aids the LLMs, making it easier for them to understand visual content.
 In contrast, using image tokens derived directly from VQVAE tokenizer as input means that the corresponding embedding features in the LLM are reinitialized with out any alignment.
 Without extensive pre-training to align feature spaces, the visual understanding capabilities might be slightly inferior to models using CLIP as visual input.
 The difference in performance mainly stems from the fact that most VQVAE currently do not align image-text spaces.
 VILA-U~\cite{wu2024vila} has confirmed that by adding CLIP loss during the VQVAE training to align its visual space, the performance of visual understanding tasks can be improved.